Hierarchies among genuine multipartite entangling capabilities of quantum gates: Statistical analysis of multipartite entangling power of unitary operators

 \subsection{Randomly generated unitary operators}

-In this subsection, we scrutinize the situation when \(10^4\) Haar uniformly generated unitary matrices, \(U(8)\) \cite{KZyczkowski_1994} act on the sets of fully separable and biseparable input states.
-We perform optimization over inputs for each and every choice of such unitary operator.
-Like diagonal quantum gates, randomly generated unitary operators acted on optimal biseparable states are again capable of producing higher GME states than that from the optimal fully separable states.
+{We scrutinize the situation when \(10^4\) Haar uniformly generated unitary matrices \cite{KZyczkowski_1994} \(U(8)\) act on the sets of fully separable (\(\mathbb{S}^3_R\) and \(\mathbb{S}^3\))~\footnote{\adi{The subscript \(R\) is used to denote the coefficients of the states in the set can only be real while no subscript indicates the arbitrary quantum states, having complex coefficients.}} and biseparable input states (\(\mathbb{S}^2_R\) and \(\mathbb{S}^2\))}.
+We perform optimization over inputs for each and every choice of such a unitary operator.
+Like diagonal quantum gates, randomly generated unitary operators acting on optimal biseparable states are again capable of producing higher GME states than that from the optimal fully separable states.
 In this case, the normalized frequency distribution, defined in Eq. (\ref{eq:Nfreq}), depicted in Fig. \ref{fig:randU} confirms that to generate high GGM in the resulting states, initial entanglement can be useful.
 Moreover, we observe that GGM created by Haar uniformly generated unitary operators is, on an average, higher than what can be obtained by the action of diagonal unitary operators.
-In this case, the mean of the distribution, \(\overline{G}_{\max}^2 =0.44\) for biseparable inputs and \(\overline{G}_{\max}^3 =0.39\) for the fully separable ones while the corresponding standard deviations are \(0.018\) and \(0.03\) respectively.
+In this analysis, we compare the average values of the maximal multipartite entanglement generated from different classes of input states. \adi{When the input states are taken from the set of biseparable states in \(1:23\) partition with real coefficients, the average entangling power is found to be \( \overline{G}_{\max}^2 = 0.44 \) which turns out to be \( \overline{G}_{\max}^2 = 0.49 \) when the optimization is performed over the set of all biseparable states in the complex space, indicating that complex inputs are able to generate more entanglement on average under the action of the unitary operator than the states with real coefficients.
+Again, the results remain unaltered considering other bipartitions.}

+Similarly, when we consider fully separable pure states, \adi{the average entangling power is \( \overline{G}_{\max}^3 = 0.39 \) for real inputs and rises to \( \overline{G}_{\max}^3 = 0.46 \) for complex ones.
+In both situations, this trend suggests that allowing complex coefficients in the input states enhances the unitary operator’s ability to generate genuine multipartite entanglement (cf. \cite{Sun_2025, Guo2025}).}